-- Specify the method of destruction/disposal. - Specify the time that will elapse between acquisition and destruction/disposal of data/media. - Establish safeguards against unauthorized disclosures of PHI. - Indemnify the organization from loss due to unauthorized disclosure. - Require that the business associate maintain liability insurance in specified amounts at all times the contract is in effect. - ☐ Provide proof of destruction/disposal (e.g. certificate of destruction). - ☐ Any media containing PHI should be destroyed/disposed of using a method that ensures the PHI could not be recovered or reconstructed.
+- Specify the method of destruction/disposal. - Specify the time that will elapse between acquisition and destruction/disposal of data/media. - Establish safeguards against unauthorized disclosures of PHI. - Indemnify the organization from loss due to unauthorized disclosure. - Require that the business associate maintain liability insurance in specified amounts at all times the contract is in effect. - Provide proof of destruction/disposal (e.g. certificate of destruction). - Any media containing PHI should be destroyed/disposed of using a method that ensures the PHI could not be recovered or reconstructed.
 Some appropriate methods for destroying/disposing of media are outlined in the following table.

 Medium Recommendation Audiotapes Methods for destruction, disposal, or reuse of audiotapes include recycling (tape over), degaussing or pulverizing.
-Electronic Data/ Hard Disk Drives including drives found in printers or copiers Methods of destruction, disposal, or reuse should destroy data permanently and irreversibly.
-Methods of reuse may include overwriting data with a series of characters or reformatting the disk (destroying everything on it).
-Deleting a file on a disk does not destroy the data, but merely deletes the filename from the directory, preventing easy access of the file and making the sector available on the disk so it may be overwritten.
+Electronic Data/ Methods of destruction, disposal, or reuse should destroy data Hard Disk Drives permanently and irreversibly.
+Methods of reuse may include including drives overwriting data with a series of characters or reformatting the found in printers disk (destroying everything on it).
+Deleting a file on a disk does or copiers not destroy the data, but merely deletes the filename from the directory, preventing easy access of the file and making the sector available on the disk so it may be overwritten.
 See appendix A for links to some available software to completely remove data from hard drives.
-Electronic Data/ Removable media or devices including USB drives or SD cards Methods of destruction, disposal, or reuse may include overwriting data with a series of characters or reformatting the tape (destroying everything on it).
-Total data destruction does not occur until the data has been overwritten.
+Electronic Data/ Methods of destruction, disposal, or reuse may include overwriting Removable media data with a series of characters or reformatting the tape or devices (destroying everything on it).
+Total data destruction does not including USB occur until the data has been overwritten.
+Magnetic degaussing drives or SD will leave the sectors in random patterns with no preference to cards orientation, rendering previous data unrecoverable.
 Magnetic degaussing will leave the sectors in random patterns with no preference to orientation, rendering previous data unrecoverable.
-Magnetic degaussing will leave the sectors in random patterns with no preference to orientation, rendering previous data unrecoverable.
 Shredding or pulverization should be the final disposition of any removable media when it is no longer usable.
-Handheld devices including cell phones, smart phones, PDAs, tablets and similar devices.
-Software is available to remotely wipe data from handheld devices.
-This should be standard practice.
-Any removable media that is used by these devices should be handled as specified in the previous paragraph.
-When a handheld device is no longer reusable it should be totally destroyed by recycling or by trash compacting Optical Media Optical disks cannot be altered or reused, making pulveriz appropriate means of destruction/disposal.
+Handheld devices Software is available to remotely wipe data from handheld devices. including cell This should be standard practice.
+Any removable media that is phones, smart used by these devices should be handled as specified in the phones, PDAs, previous paragraph.
+When a handheld device is no longer tablets and reusable it should be totally destroyed by recycling or by trash similar devices. compacting Optical Media Optical disks cannot be altered or reused, making pulverization an appropriate means of destruction/disposal.

 Medium Recommendation Microfilm/ Methods for destruction, disposal, or reuse of microfilm or Microfiche microfiche include recycling and pulverizing.
-PHI Labeled Reasonable steps should be taken to destroy or de-identify any Devices, PHI information prior to disposal of this medium.
-Removing labels Containers, or incineration of the medium would be appropriate.
-Another Equipment, Etc. option is to obliterate the information with a heavy permanent marker pen.
+PHI Labeled Devices, Containers, Equipment, Etc. Reasonable steps should be taken to destroy or de-identify any PHI information prior to disposal of this medium.
+Removing labels or incineration of the medium would be appropriate.
+Another option is to obliterate the information with a heavy permanent marker pen.
 Ribbons used to print labels may contain PHI and should be disposed of by shredding or incineration Paper Records Paper records should be destroyed/disposed of in a manner that leaves no possibility for reconstruction of information.
 Appropriate methods for destroying/disposing of paper records include: burning, shredding, pulping, and pulverizing.
 If shredded, use cross cut shredders which produce particles that are 1 x 5 millimeters or smaller in size.
 Videotapes Methods for destruction, disposal, or reuse of videotapes include recycling (tape over) or pulverizing.